TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 ## Introduction

 This Team Statement details the design and testing processes carried out by Team 5 for the implementation of the RISCV 32-bit CPU architecture, including a number of its extensions.
-The development of our pipelined RISC-V CPU has been a collaborative effort built on shared responsibility, structured planning, and open technical communication.
+The development of our RISC-V CPU has been a collaborative effort built on shared responsibility, structured planning, and open technical communication.
 At the beginning of each stage of the project, our team established a clear division of tasks, defined weekly/daily milestones, and agreed on common design principles to ensure that every component of the processor could integrate smoothly into a single unified architecture.

 Throughout the project, we maintained regular discussions to validate design decisions, prioritize deadlines, and resolve implementation challenges.
 Whenever a module affected others, we aligned our work through version control, interface documentation, and consistent SystemVerilog conventions.
 This helped us avoid conflicts, streamline testing, and iterate on complex features such as pipeline control, data forwarding, and branch handling.